 - Transportation Enhancements (TE)

 - National Scenic Byways and Highways (NSB)

 - Transportation Community and System Preservation (TCSP)

+- Safe Routes to School (SRTS)

 States with balances of TE and SRTS funds are still allowed to spend the remaining dollars apportioned to their state.
 Since NSB and TCSP projects were awarded at a federal level, any state with an open NSB or TCSP project may finish out the project.
 However, no new federal funding will be provided for these programs.